Baryogenesis in $SU(2)_{L}$ multiplet models: Introduction

 In Ref.~\cite{Tanaka:2025cpw}, it was shown that sphalerogenesis is feasible in the presence of a dimension-six operator involving the $SU(2)_L$ gauge fields in Eq.~\eqref{eq:EW_Weinberg}, called the EW-Weinberg operator, which acts as a source of CP asymmetry in the sphaleron process.
 In that analysis, the CP asymmetry was estimated by focusing on the difference in sphaleron transition rates along the positive and negative Chern-Simons number directions, instead of relying on sphaleron explosion dynamics.
 While the feasibility of sphalerogenesis was established within an effective field theoretical framework, it remains unclear what ultraviolet-complete theories can realize this scenario.

 In this paper, we consider SM extensions with new $SU(2)_L$ multiplet fields~\cite{Banno:2024apv,Banno:2026hsc}, which we refer to as the $SU(2)_L$ multiplet models.
 Such extensions have been widely discussed because the neutral component of a $SU(2)_L$ multiplet can serve as dark matter (DM) candidate~\cite{Cirelli:2005uq,Cirelli:2007xd,Cirelli:2009uv}.
+Furthermore, the sphaleron transition in this type of model has also been extensively analyzed~\cite{Wu:2023mjb, Li:2025kyo}.
 In the $SU(2)_L$ multiplet model, Yukawa interactions among the new multiplet fields can contain a CP-violating phase.
 After integrating out the new particles, this CP violation induces the EW-Weinberg operator, which in turn generates CP asymmetry in the EW sphaleron process~\cite{Banno:2024apv}.
 Moreover, the same source of CP violation can be probed by current and future measurements of the electron electric dipole moment (EDM), such as ACME II~\cite{ACME:2018yjb}, JILA~\cite{Roussy:2022cmp}, and ACME III~\cite{Hiramoto:2022fyg}.
 Recently, the electron EDM in the $SU(2)_L$ multiplet models was evaluated at the full three-loop level, and it was shown that these models can be tested in upcoming EDM experiments even when the new particle mass scale is $\mathcal{O}(1)\,\mathrm{TeV}$~\cite{Banno:2026hsc}.

 We show that the $SU(2)_L$ multiplet models can provide a viable realization of sphalerogenesis while remaining consistent with the current stringent bound from the electron EDM measurement~\cite{Roussy:2022cmp} as well as LHC search bounds~\cite{Ostdiek:2015aga,Matsumoto:2017vfu,Matsumoto:2018ioi}.
 On the other hand, we find that the conventional freeze-out dark matter scenario is difficult to reconcile with sphalerogenesis, because successful baryogenesis prefers relatively light $SU(2)_L$ multiplet fields.
 This indicates that explaining the baryon asymmetry and dark matter simultaneously in this framework requires a non-freeze-out mechanism for generating the dark matter relic abundance.